Local government in Pennsylvania

 Local government in Pennsylvania is government below the state level in Pennsylvania.
 There are six types of local governments listed in the Pennsylvania Constitution: county, township, borough, town, city, and school district.
 All of Pennsylvania is included in one of the state's 67 counties, which are in total subdivided into 2,560 municipalities.
 There are currently no independent cities or unincorporated territories within Pennsylvania.
 There is only one incorporated town in Pennsylvania, Bloomsburg.

 Government in Pennsylvania

 Local municipalities can be governed by statutes, which are enacted by the Pennsylvania General Assembly, and are specific to the type and class of municipality; by a home rule municipality, under a home rule charter, adopted by the municipality; or by an optional form of government, adopted by the municipality.
-The township is the basic population center or town element in Pennsylvania, ranging in size from small hamlets to small towns.
+The township is the basic population center or town element in Pennsylvania, ranging in size from small hamlets to important population centers.
 These are given Class I or Class II powers, attributes, and responsibilities, and comprise the majority of communities in Pennsylvania.
 They are often characterized by lower population densities over a widespread region, within which small clusters of housing and mixed main road businesses occur.